clarissatjx/yale-soa-rework/README.md

 # Yale SOA Website Rework

-This project is a rework of the [Yale School of Art (SOA) website](https://www.art.yale.edu/), reimagined using Angular and Tailwind CSS.
+This project is a rework of the [Yale School of Art (SOA) Home website](https://www.art.yale.edu/), reimagined using Angular and Tailwind CSS.
 It documents my learning journey and highlights areas for improvement as I explored new tools and technologies.

 ## 😆 My Journey